mojitocoder/guide-to-react/README.md

   + Is a js function
   + Should make use of `.children` property, as it will pick up the value between open and closing tags
   + Should start with a capital letter, by convention
-  + Has 3 ways to be used:
+  + Has 3 ways to be used, the last only possible if `.childen` is used to render:
   ```jsx
     const rootElement = document.getElementById("root")
     const Compo = (foo) => (